aiden-perkins/328-algorithms/README.md

 * Confirm the given answers are correct from the ans.txt file for c++.
 * Try using arrays instead of vectors in c++.
 * In dos python for the median of medians method, use the partition function and not what it currently does.
+* Replace pair with struct for some of the c++ code.

 | Algorithm                   | Problem                                   | Lecture Name                       | Instructions | Test Cases | Example | Brute Force | Fastest | C++ |
 |:----------------------------|:------------------------------------------|:-----------------------------------|:-------------|:-----------|:--------|:------------|:--------|:----|